FaceOnLive/Face-Liveness-Detection-SDK-Linux/README.md

+✨ _**Update (Oct 26, 2023):**_
+We are on HuggingFace, get your own SDK Servers by duplicating spaces at https://huggingface.co/FaceOnLive.

+✨ _**Update (Apr 10, 2023):**_
-✨ Update: Our API portal is now live, offering free APIs for various AI solutions, including face recognition, liveness detection, and ID document recognition.
+Our API portal is now live, offering free APIs for various AI solutions, including face recognition, liveness detection, and ID document recognition.<br/>
 Make sure to check it out at https://getapi.faceonlive.com and take advantage of our free offerings.
 <h1 align="center">Face Liveness Detection SDK For Linux</h1>
 <p align="center">Fully Offline, On-Premise Face Liveness Detection SDK for Linux</p>